 - Volunteer for an organization that champions a cause you’re passionate about.

 - Go to a comedy show and discover new comedians—we’re constantly seeking out the life advice of hilarious women.

 - Turn off your cell phone for a couple hours.

-- Watch TED Talks—some will even make you happier (and smarter).
+- Get inspired by watching TED Talks—some will even make you happier (and smarter.)